Applications for 2019 Academic Scholarship are now available.

-For 2018, we are introducing a two stage process for our academic scholarship.
-All candidates who have entered the academic scholarship will be invited to sit both stages but only shortlisted candidates will be invited to Radley to sit the Stage Two papers and they will also have two interviews - one with the Warden or a member of Senior Management and one with English dons.
+For 2018, we introduced a two stage process for our academic scholarship.
+All candidates who enter the academic scholarship are now invited to sit both stages but only shortlisted candidates will be invited to Radley to sit the Stage Two papers and they will also have two interviews - one with the Warden or a member of Senior Management and one with English dons.
 Boys who are not shortlisted will still sit all the scholarship papers but will do so at their current school or invigilator centre (timetable below).
-If they do exceptionally well, then it will be possible that we would then invite one or two extra candidates to Radley for interviews.
+If they do exceptionally well, then it is possible that we would then invite one or two extra candidates to Radley for interviews.

 As with previous years, any candidate who has done well enough in both Stages One and Two of our scholarship will be exempt from Common Entrance.